 Banner for Larger Image

-a bit difficult to sum up the activism of Pokey Anderson, mainly because starting in the mid-1970s it went in so many directions and touched so many areas.
+It is a bit difficult to sum up the activism of Pokey Anderson, mainly because starting in the mid-1970s it went in so many directions and touched so many areas.

 group was trying to use block voting to elect gay-friendly candidates,

 motivated her to invite Keith McGee, Bill Buie and Hugh Crell to form

 the Gay Political Caucus in June of 1975.
 Its purpose was to endorse

 political candidates and help channel activism efforts.